bytex-solutions/snamp/docs/adapters/ssh-adapter.md

 SSH Resource Adapter
 ====
-SSH Resource Adapter provides remote command-line using SSH console that ables administrators to monitor & manage state of connected resources.
+SSH Resource Adapter provides remote command-line using SSH console.
+It allows administrators to monitor & manage state of connected resources.
 You may read or write all attributes and receive notifications that displayed asynchronously in the terminal window.
 So, you may use _PuTTY_, _WinSCP_, _OpenSSH_ or any other SSH client.

-SSH Resource Adapter supports the following features (if they are supported by managed resources too):
+SSH Resource Adapter supports following features (if they are supported by managed resources as well):

 Feature | Description
 ---- | ----
-Attributes | Each attribute will be displayed in JSON format.
-Also, you may rewrite any writable attribute from the console Notifications | Each notification will be displayed in JSON format if it is enabled
+Attributes | Each attribute is being displayed in JSON format.
+Besides, you may rewrite any writable attribute from the console
+Notifications | Each notification is being displayed in JSON format (if that is enabled)

 Note that this adapter utilizes **its own internal thread pool that can be configured explicitly**.

-There are the following supported commands:
+There are following supported commands:
 1. `help` - displays all available commands
 1. `exit` - closes SSH session
 1. `resources` - displays list of connected resources